Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Relaxed Continuous-Time Actor-Critic

-Algorithm~\ref{alg:DPI} proceeds by alternately updating the value and policy network by minimizing \eqref{eq.loss_c} and \eqref{eq.loss_a} respectively.
-Note that while one NN is being tuned, the other is held constant.
-Besides, each NN usually requires multiple updating iterations to satisfy the terminal conditions, which is the so-called protracted iterative computation problem \cite{sutton2018reinforcement}.
-This problem usually leads to the admissibility requirement because the initial policy network needs to satisfy $\pi_{\theta^0}(x) \in \Psi(\Omega)$ to have a finite and converged value function $V_{\omega^{1}}(x)$.
-Many previous studies used trials and errors process to obtain the range of the initial weights for the policy network to keep the stability of the system \cite{liu2017ADP,vamvoudakis2014linearmethod}.
+Algorithm~\ref{alg:API} alternately update the value and policy network by minimizing \eqref{eq.loss_c} and \eqref{eq.loss_a}, respectively.
+Note that while one NN is being adjusted, the other remains constant.
+Besides, each NN generally needs multiple iterations to satisfy the terminal condition, which is referred to as the protracted iterative computation problem \cite{sutton2018reinforcement}.
+This problem usually leads to the admissibility requirement because the initial policy network needs to satisfy that $\pi(x;\theta^0) \in \Psi(\Omega)$ to have a finite and converged value function $V(x;\omega^{1})$.
+Many previous studies used trials and errors process to obtain feasible initial weights for the policy network to guarantee the stability of the system \cite{liu2017ADP,vamvoudakis2014linearmethod}.
 However, this method usually takes a lot of time, especially for complex systems.
-On the other hand, the protracted problem also often results in slower learning \cite{sutton2018reinforcement}.
+On the other hand, the protracted problem often results in slower learning \cite{sutton2018reinforcement}.